-FHA Streamline Refinance
+3. FHA Streamline Refinance

 However, you will have to meet some criteria to qualify.
 While some lenders require a 620 FICO score, other mortgage lenders may allow for a lower credit rating or not perform a credit check at all.

-- Mortgage must be current
+- The mortgage must be current.

 - No late payments over the past 12 months

-- No appraisal is required
+- No appraisal is required.

-- Lender must be FHA approved
+- The lender must be FHA approved.

 - Must have owned the home for at least 6 months